WeiShaoD/neuroimage-menu/docs/source/Computational_models/running_python/running_with_python.rst

 Running fMRI with python
 ========================

-This chapter we are going to have more fun as we can get rid of the neuroimage tool and use python to run the fMRI analysis
+Since we have the basic knowledge of the tool.
+Let's start the fun with running fMRI analysis code on python.

 HCP dataset and Gamblining project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^